RedCraft86/FaF_Revelation/README.md

 # FaF_Revelation
 The source code repo for [Fredbear and Friends: Revelation](https://gamejolt.com/games/faf-rev/754442).
-Includes some blueprint assets as well.
-Non blueprint assets will be skipped due to copyright and file size.
+Includes some blueprint assets such as data assets and other logic blueprints as well.
+Non blueprint assets such as static meshes, textures, etc. not included due to copyright and file size.

 ### Third Party Plugins
 **Code Library / Framework:**\